emacstheviking/gnuprolog-libsdl2/README.md

 Whatever.

-I changed ssome "Setup" optoions and it seemed to work and has done ever since.
+I changed some "Setup" options and it seemed to work and has done ever since.
 Perhaps I was just lucky.
 The settings I had to tweak were accessed from the "Setup" button on the right hand side of the "qjackclt" application UI, then on the main Settings tab: